Chocolate Babka

 - While both rolls are chilling in the fridge for a few minutes, prep the pans.

-- Grease 2 loaf pans with oil (you can use either 9×5-inch or 8×4-inch), then line with parchment paper, leaving a couple inches of overhang on the long sides, for easy removal once baked.
+- Grease 2 loaf pans with oil (you can use either 9×5-inch or 8×4-inch), then line with parchment paper, leaving a couple of inches of overhang on the long sides, for easy removal once baked.
 Set aside.

 Twist the Babka

-- Remove one dough log from the fridge and using a large serrated knife, gently cut the roll in half lengthwise, starting at the top, so you have 2 long even halves
+- Remove one dough log from the fridge and using a large serrated knife, gently cut the roll in half lengthwise, starting at the top, so you have 2 long even halves.

 Transfer to the Pans